Mahesh99akula/web-application/README.md

 Creating a basic web application that allows users to input data, validate it, store it in a database, retrieve it, and display it in a table format.
 ## Requirements:
+### 1.Programming Language:
-### 1.Programming Language:choosing javascript, html and php programming
+choosing javascript, html and php programming
 ### 2. User Input Form:
 a.Creating a web form that includes fields for the following data:
 * Name (text input)